-As previously described, the NBO will require all applicants to submit unqualified comparative audited financial statements as part of the application process.
-If these are unavailable at the time of application the NBO will accept compiled financial statements, but the unqualified comparative audited financial statements will be required prior to making the subgrant.
+The subgrantee commits to maintain a letter of credit or performance bond in the amount of 10% of the subaward until it has demonstrated to satisfaction of the Eligible Entity that it has completed the buildout of 100 percent of locations to be served by the project or until the period of performance of the subaward has ended, whichever occurs first.
+As previously described, NBO will require all applicants to submit unqualified comparative audited financial statements as part of the application process.
+If these are unavailable at the time of application NBO will accept compiled financial statements, but the unqualified comparative audited financial statements will be required prior to issuance of a subgrant.
 A final unqualified comparative audited financial statements report will be due one year after project completion.

-The NBO will require applicants to submit business plans, strategic plans, sustainability/ pro forma analyses, or related documents that demonstrate the applicant has appropriately planned and designed the proposed project.
+NBO will require applicants to submit business plans, strategic plans, sustainability/ pro forma analyses, or related documents that demonstrate the applicant has appropriately planned and designed the proposed project.

-Applicants will be made aware of these regulations before, during, and after the selection process by posting guidance documents, hosting informational webinars, publishing FAQ documents to the NBO website, and including necessary items in the subgrantee agreement and the terms and conditions document.
+Applicants will be made aware of these regulations before, during, and after the selection process by posting guidance documents, hosting informational webinars, publishing FAQ documents to NBO's website, and including necessary items in the subgrant agreement and the terms and conditions document.

-Applications that fail to meet the minimum qualifications for financial capability as outlined on pages 72-73 of the BEAD NOFO will be required to undergo additional monitoring from the NBO.
+Applications that fail to meet the minimum qualifications for financial capability as outlined on pages 72-73 of the BEAD NOFO will be required to undergo additional monitoring from NBO.